Is an honours degree worth it? We asked 2 alumni for their thoughts.

 You’re torn.

 Should you?
+What is an honours degree?
 Is an honours degree worth it?
 Will the extra study benefit you enough to justify delaying your career by a year?

 For Chantal Reid and Santiago Pollmeier, going on to complete their honours was indeed worth it.
 We asked them about why they chose to complete an honours year at UQ Business School and the career benefits of doing so.

 Chantal: I did an exchange to Harvard University as part of my bachelor’s degree, where I found out about renewable energy.
 From that moment, I was obsessed with the topic.
 I knew that the honours degree would be a really great way to develop that niche sector knowledge and critical skills.
-I was also keen to use my honours year to further explore career options related to energy finance, which seemed risky to me at the time, rather than follow a more general finance graduate path.
+I was also keen to use my honours year to further explore career options related to energy finance.

-Chantal: The degrees are completely different, in my opinion.
+Chantal: The honours degree vs bachelor's degrees are completely different, in my opinion.
 A bachelor’s degree gives you great foundational knowledge, whereas honours is very skills-based.
-The skills you learn in this degree include report writing, research and critical thinking, which are so important for success in industry as well as academia.

 What key skills did you develop during the honours program?